traveltime-dev/traveltime-sdk-nodejs/README.md

 });
 ```

+#### Advanced Options

+You can specify more parameters when using our SDK.
+Client constructor takes second argument - `parameters`.

+Parameters can be these (all fields are optional):
+ - `baseURL` [string] - you can change base URL of client.
+Default value is `https://api.traveltimeapp.com/v4`.
+ - `rateLimitSettings` [object] - in order to keep within [limits](https://docs.traveltime.com/api/overview/usage-limits) we suggest enabling this feature to reduce risk of receiving `HTTP 429 Too Many Requests` errors.
+This object accepts these arguments:
+    - `enabled` [boolean] - pass `true` to enable rate limiter on this SDK instance.
+Default is set to `false`.
+    - `hitsPerMinute` [number] - pass number that your plan supports.
+You can find what HPM your plan supports [here](https://docs.traveltime.com/api/overview/usage-limits#Hits-Per-Minute-HPM).
+If you are on custom plan and not sure of your limits feel free to contact us.
+Default value is `60`.

+If you need later to change any of these parameters you can call setter methods: `travelTimeClient.setBaseURL`, `travelTimeClient.setRateLimitSettings`

+---

 Now you'll be able to call all TravelTime API endpoints from `travelTimeClient` instance.

 Every instance function returns Object with type of `Promise<AxiosResponse<EndpointResponseType>>`.